 Also an MRI may show signs of swelling in the region of irritation in the front of the ankle.
 This can help confirm the findings in the patient’s history and physical exam as well as help with surgical planning in the future.

-How can Anterior Ankle Impingement be treated?
+Anterior Ankle Impingement Treatment

 The use of intra-articular corticosteroid injections can also be considered although should not be repeated too often because of potentially deleterious effects on the articular cartilage within the ankle joint.
 A performance evaluation by a highly trained physical therapist can be helpful.
 They can work with the athlete and alter their lower extremity motion and therefore the mechanical factors at play.
 It is important that they be knowledgeable about the specific sport the athlete participates in.

 If non-operative treatment for anterior ankle impingement is unsuccessful, as it often is, then surgical treatment should be considered.
 Another reason for earlier operative treatment would be the timing of the athlete’s symptoms in relation to their current season as well as the next one.
 Whether or not surgery is indicated depends on a thorough evaluation by a sports medicine trained or foot and ankle trained orthopaedic surgeon.
-Surgery normally consists of removing the bone spurs in the front of the ankle as well as removing any inflamed soft-tissue in the region.
+Surgery normally consists of removing the bone spurs in the front of the ankle as well as removing any inflamed soft tissue in the region.

 Surgery is usually performed arthroscopically through a few very small incisions and using a video camera for assistance.
 Occasionally, at the discretion of the treating surgeon, a more traditional larger incision is necessary to remove the bone spurs and scar tissue.
 The procedure is typically performed as an outpatient.